tuongphantrue/house-price-emailer/README.md

 workflow uses) - it never does.
-A production diagnostic dump confirmed the real structure: each photo is a proper Markdown image tag (`![Image N: Ảnh đại diện](https://file4.batdongsan.com.vn/...)`) nested *inside* the listing's outer link, which is why it was finding 0 listings on every single page despite being fetched correctly - the pattern was looking for something that structurally never existed.
+A production diagnostic dump confirmed the real structure: each photo is a proper Markdown image tag (`![Image N: Ảnh đại diện](https://file4.batdongsan.com.vn/...)`) nested *inside* the listing's outer link.
 Fixed by matching on the real structure, distinguishing the listing's own closing link (`](https://batdongsan.com.vn/...)`) from the embedded images' closings (`](https://file4.batdongsan.com.vn/...)`) by host.
-This also means the real photo URL now comes for free out of the same content already being fetched for price data - the separate per-listing `og:image` fetch (`fetch_listing_image`) is now only a fallback for the rare listing that doesn't have an image, not the default path, so this feature costs close to zero extra requests now instead of one per listing.
+This also means the real photo URL now comes for free out of the same content already being fetched for price data - the separate per-listing `og:image` fetch (`fetch_listing_image`) is now only a fallback for the rare listing that doesn't have an image, not the default path.

+That fix still wasn't enough on its own, though - listings were *still* coming back at 0, and the diagnostic was reporting "'Ảnh đại diện' does not appear anywhere" even in responses whose own printed snippet clearly showed that exact text.
+That contradiction was the real clue: it's a Unicode normalization mismatch. r.jina.ai appears to emit Vietnamese text in NFD (decomposed) form, which displays - and even prints to a log - identically to the NFC (precomposed) form used everywhere in this script's source, but fails every substring/regex match between the two, since they're different bytes underneath.
+Price-range extraction was never affected because that path already ran fetched lines through `unicodedata.normalize("NFC", ...)` as part of flattening them for matching; listing-card extraction operated on the raw fetched text directly and had no such step.
+Fixed at the actual source: `fetch_page()` now normalizes to NFC before returning, on both the reader-proxy and direct-fetch paths, so every consumer gets consistent text regardless of what form the source site actually sent.

 ## Typical total price section